-Most agencies attempt to organize their upgrading or converting their data mana.
-An agency begins by agement systems its fore making any system accurate difficult efficient integrity misplaced useful validating Cleaning data before an upgrade or con First, it makes the change process far mo ore Second, it provides data · reports will be based on When data.
-On Learning Objective The participant will describe the relationshi workflows and how they affect efficiency are nd support an agency's brar nd.
-18. Explain why built-in workflows are mo re effective than multitaski ng.
+1. Most agencies attempt to organize their documentation before upgrading or converting their data management systems.
+An agency begins by its information, or "cleaning up" its data before making any system change.
+Stray, or, information is put in its proper place.
+2. Cleaning data before an upgrade or conversion has two valuable consequences.
+First, it makes the change process far more and less Second, it provides data When agency staff generate reports, those reports will be based on data.
+Only then are reports · Dir rections: Explain why built-in workflows are more effective than multitasking.

-19. Draw lines to match each word to its definition.
+Directions: Draw lines to match each word to its definition.

 standard every step required to complete a procedure

-standard an acceptable level of performance
+an acceptable level of performance

 procedure a clear list of things or steps an agency must do to meet a standard

-contributes to an agency's brand
+· contributes to an agency's brand

 workflow an explanation of who is responsible, what must be done, and when it must be done

 every keystroke required to complete a procedure

-20. List five benefits that come from hav workflows.
-Together, they: ring established standards, procedures, and
+Dire ctions: List five bene workflows.
+To fits that come from having established standards, procedures, and gether, they:

-1)
+1.

-2)
+2.

-3)
+3.

-4)
+4.

-5)
+5.

-21. Put ut a check ($\sqrt{\ }$) next to each outcome of an operational assessment.
-An An operational assessment helps an agency: ensure that employees are following the agency's standards, procedures, and workflows decide whether to upgrade or convert technology find problems that need to be corrected evaluate individual employee performance rewrite its value, vision, and mission statements compare agency productivity levels to competitors' levels support customer service find ways to use current technology more fully identify employee training needs support an agency's core value and mission 22.
-Cir cle the word or words that complete each sentence.
-1) are needed to lead an operational assessment.
-Agency managers or ownersTrained and reliable individuals 2) Assessments should be applied consistently across departments the lowest paid employees 3) Assessment results should be communicated to in general terms. all staff managers 4) Assessment results should include solutions,, and training opportunities uncovered by the assessment process. staff recommendations workflow glitches
+Directions: Put a check $(\sqrt{})$ next to each outcome of an operational assessment.
+An operational assessment helps an agency: nersure that employees are following the agency's standards, procedures, and workflows decide whether to upgrade or convert technology find problems that need to be corrected evaluate individual employee performance rewrite its value, vision, and mission statements compare agency productivity levels to competitors' levels support customer service find ways to use current technology more fully identify employee training needs support an agency's core value and mission Directions: Circle the word or words that complete each sentence.
+1. are needed to lead an operational assessment.
+Agency managers or owners Trained and reliable individuals 2.
+Assessments should be applied consistently across \\\\\ departments the lowest paid employees 3.
+Assessment results should be communicated to in general terms. all staff managers 4.
+Assessment results should include solutions, , and training opportunities uncovered by the assessment process. staff recommendations workflow glitches